-Get your expectations right
+1) Get your expectations right

-If anything, as a coach you're preparing those players for the hustle and bustle of competitive adult action, where they'll be calling on all the skills and techniques you've developed for them to succeed during their childhood years.
+If anything, as a coach you're preparing those players for the hustle and bustle of competitive adult action, where they'll be calling on all the basic skills and techniques you've developed for them to succeed during their childhood years.

 Don't just scale down an adult session and call it a youth session.
-Concentrate more on developing the skills they'll need to succeed in adult sport, and place much less emphasis on the final result.
+Concentrate more on developing the skills they'll need to succeed in adult sport, and place less emphasis on the final result.

-As a coach, knowing what participants 10, 20 or 30 years your junior find 'fun' is a tough nut to crack, but as a coach you just need to be as enthusiastic and engaging as possible.
+As a coach, knowing what participants 10, 20 or 30 years your junior find 'fun' is a tough nut to crack, but as a coach you need to be as enthusiastic and engaging as possible.

 As an adult, you probably reminisce about some of your more eccentric school teachers or coaches from years gone by.
-They were able to stick in your memory due to the colourful ways they challenged you as a youngster, communicating knowledge and developing your skills at that sport in the process.
+They stick in your memory because of the colourful ways they challenged you, communicating knowledge and developing your skills in the process.

 For you, it's important to frame these games as mainly fun-orientated.
 Don't emphasise a winner and loser during games, and don't skew the games to favour those who are the best at your chosen sport, or the biggest and strongest physically.

-Value their feedback and input
+3) Value their feedback and input

 As a result, developing a child's confidence, self-esteem and motivation should be as central to your coaching as making them better at sport.
 One significant way you can do this is by feedback, both from coach to player and from player to coach.

 Encourage participants to share their ideas at each and every opportunity.
-Get them each to write down an idea for what the next activity should be, and get their feedback on everything you do.
+Get them to write down an idea for what the next activity should be, and get their feedback on everything you do.
 Kids have better imaginations than adults, so put the enjoyment of their session in their hands.

 At times, coaxing feedback out of children can be a difficult task, as can getting them to say what they really mean.
 So part of gauging their feedback will be down to your own interpretation.

 No matter the responses, remember to use positive reinforcement at all times.
 Compliment a good idea, encourage others to follow suit and ultimately be a constant injector of confidence.

-Sport is inherently inspirational.
-Emulating their favourite international stars on the training pitch is what sport is all about, and positive sports experiences are often linked to continued participation into adulthood.
+Sport can be inspirational.
+Emulating their favourite international stars on the training pitch can really drive young athletes, and positive sports experiences at a young age are often linked to continued participation into adulthood.

-Appeal to the modern generation
+5) Appeal to the modern generation